ef-ds/deque/PERFORMANCE.md

 ```

 The standlist list package can be used as a deque.
 However, using it either
-as a FIFO queue or LIFO stack is highly discoraged as seem by the performance
+as a FIFO queue or LIFO stack is highly discouraged as seem by the performance
-and memory footprint above.
+and memory footprint.

 deque vs [list](https://github.com/golang/go/tree/master/src/container/list) - LIFO stack - [microservice tests](benchmark-microservice_test.go)